 Exercise is essential to the program as well because it helps the person deal with stress and to feel better.
 When you work out, you often feel good afterwards because of the endorphins that were released.
-You may be more confident and positive, which are the same effects you experience with addictive drugs.
+You may feel more confident and positive, which are the same effects you experience with addictive drugs.

-Thanks to changes in the health care system, health insurance is required to pay for drug addiction treatment.
-This means that people can afford to go for treatment even if they don’t have the money to pay out of pocket.
+Thanks to changes in the healthcare system, health insurance is required to pay for drug addiction treatment.
+This means that people can afford to go for treatment even if they don’t have the money to pay out-of-pocket.
 In the past, only those who were wealthy or well-off could seek treatment for a drug addiction.
 Now, anyone who needs help can get the assistance they need for recovery.

 When you contact us, we can review your information and verify your insurance so you can focus on the most important task, which is starting your recovery.
-If you feel like you need help with a drug addiction or you’ve been abusing Xanax and need to get in treatment to make changes in your life, contact us today.
+If you feel like you need help with a drug addiction, contact us today.

 Our admissions coordinators are here to help you get started with treatment the right way.
 They'll verify your health insurance, help set up travel arrangements, and make sure your transition into treatment is smooth and hassle-free.(425) 629-0433 Contact Us